jackiejr18/jackiejr18/README.md

 <h1 align="center">Hi 👋, I'm Jackie</h1>

-<h2 "align="left"> I am a self taught Frontend Web Devoloper from Houston,TX.
+<h2 "align="center"> I am a self taught Frontend Web Devoloper from Houston,TX.
 I'm a student of graphic design and a fan of video games!
 The 8-Bit art style is my favorite, which will explain the underlying theme of my profile.
 Lets code em all! </h2>

 <h3 align="left">Languages and Tools:</h3>